Twists of superconformal algebras: Chiral Twists in 4d Superconformal Algebras: Some Case by Case Analysis

-In this section we will analyze the specific example considered by Beem et al \cite{Beem_2015} in their derivation of vertex algebras from $\mathcal N=2$ 4d superconformal field theory.
-Beem et al are concerned with a chiral supercharge of rank $(2,0)$ that they dub the \emph{twisted Schur operators}.
+In this section we will analyze the specific example considered by Beem {\it et al} \cite{Beem_2015} in their derivation of vertex algebras from 4d $\mathcal N=2$ superconformal field theory.
+Beem {\it et al} are concerned with a chiral supercharge of rank $(2,0)$ that we will call the \emph{Schur supercharge}.
 The analysis above tells us that for this example